-Department: Department of Gender Studies NA
+Department: Department of Gender Studies

 Preeti Sharma was raised in South Florida to Indian immigrants.
 She is a doctoral student in Women’s Studies and holds an M.A. degree in Asian American Studies from UCLA and a B.A. degree in Women’s Studies from UF.
 Her dissertation focuses on emotional labor in South Asian threading salons in Los Angeles in the context of growing service economies within a neoliberal economy.
 Her research interests span gendered and emotional labor, worker centers and immigrant community-based organizations, immigration enforcement policies, women of color feminisms, and South Asian diasporas.